Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Abstract

 \section{Abstract}

-Distributed Artificial Intelligence-Generated Content (AIGC) has attracted increasing attention.
-However, it faces two significant challenges: how to maximize the subjective Quality of Experience (QoE) and how to enhance the energy efficiency, which are particularly pronounced in widely adopted Generative Diffusion Model (GDM)-based AIGC services for image generation.
-In this paper, we propose a novel user-centric Interactive AI (IAI) approach for service management, with a distributed GDM-based AIGC framework, prioritizing efficient and collaborative GDM deployment.
-Specifically, we restructure the GDM's inference process, i.e., the denoising chain, to enable users' semantically similar prompts to share a portion of diffusion steps.
-Furthermore, to maximize the users' subjective QoE, we propose a IAI approach, i.e., Reinforcement Learning With Large Language Models Interaction (RLLI), which utilizes Large Language Model (LLM)-empowered generative agents to replicate users interaction, providing real-time and subjective QoE feedback that reflects a spectrum of user personalities.
-Lastly, we present the GDM-based Deep Deterministic Policy Gradient (G-DDPG) algorithm, adapted to the proposed RLLI framework, for effective communication and computing resource allocation while considering user subjective personalities and dynamic wireless environments in decision-making.
-Simulation results show that G-DDPG can increase the sum QoE by $15\%$, compared with the conventional DDPG algorithm.
+Distributed Artificial Intelligence-Generated Content (AIGC) has attracted {significant attention, but two key challenges remain: maximizing subjective Quality of Experience (QoE) and improving energy efficiency, which are particularly pronounced in widely adopted Generative Diffusion Model (GDM)-based image generation services.} In this paper, we propose a novel user-centric Interactive AI (IAI) approach for service management, with a distributed GDM-based AIGC framework {that emphasizes efficient and cooperative deployment.
+The proposed method restructures the GDM inference process by allowing users with semantically similar prompts to share parts of the denoising chain.} Furthermore, to maximize the users' subjective QoE, we propose a IAI approach, i.e., Reinforcement Learning With Large Language Models Interaction (RLLI), which utilizes Large Language Model (LLM)-empowered generative agents to replicate users interaction, providing real-time and subjective QoE {feedback aligned with diverse user personalities.} Lastly, we present the GDM-based Deep Deterministic Policy Gradient (G-DDPG) algorithm, adapted to the proposed RLLI framework, {to allocate communication and computing resources effectively while accounting for subjective user traits and dynamic wireless conditions.
+Simulation results demonstrate that G-DDPG improves total QoE by $15\%$ compared with the standard DDPG algorithm.}